 So let’s take a closer look at how windows can melt siding.
 Windows these days are extremely energy efficient.
 Energy Star windows are so energy efficient that they have materials like titanium zinc dioxide and crystalline structures to help reflect sunlight from the windows.

 This will keep the Solar Heat Gain Coefficient (SHGC) down, designed to increase energy efficiency in the summer months when a home has its air conditioning running.
 The problem with this is that the solar heat has to go somewhere.

 And anyone who has been sunburned at the beach knows that reflective sunburn can be just as brutal at the beach if not worse than a day out in the park.
 That reflective solar heat at certain parts of the day can be directed right at your home.
 And if your vinyl siding cannot withstand that heat, it will warp and melt.
 There are a few ways to fix this problem to help ensure that it will not happen again.

 6 Ways to Prevent Your Vinyl Siding from Melting

-- Placing a Full Screen over the window – The full screen over the glass will break the solar energy apart and create what’s called solar diffraction by the threads of the woven screen creating less energy coming from the sun to the focal point.
+The full screen over the glass will break the solar energy apart and create solar diffraction by the threads of the woven screen creating less energy coming from the sun to the focal point.
 You can ask us which neighbor’s window will need this if necessary.

-- Replace your siding with vinyl siding that is resistant to high temperatures above 250 degrees F. Higher end vinyl sidings are worth the investment if this is a common issue that will need to be addressed year after year.
+With vinyl siding that is resistant to high temperatures above 250 degrees, F. Higher-end vinyl sidings are worth the investment if this is a common issue that will need to be addressed year after year.